LedgerHQ/app-boilerplate/tests/README.md

 First start your application with Speculos

 ```
-./speculos.py /path/to/app-boilerplate/bin/elf --ontop --sdk 1.6
+./path/to/speculos.py /path/to/app-boilerplate/bin/app.elf --ontop --sdk 1.6
 ```

-then at the root of `app-boilerplate` folder run
+then in the `tests` folder run

 ```
 pytest